-The railway was originally created for the construction of Kurobe Dam and is now open to tourists who are after the panoramic views of the gorge and the Kurobe river down.
-It is possible to get off at the stations along the train line for exploration and photos.
+The railway was originally created to construct the Kurobe Dam and is now open to tourists after the panoramic views of the gorge and the Kurobe river down.
+At each of the four stations, hop off the train for exploration and photos!

-Below is a detailed guide of the trainline, from reservation to what to do at each of the stations on the line.
+Below is a detailed guide on the train line, from reservation to what to do at each of the stations.

-3 Types of Carriage for You to Choose From
+2 Types of Carriage for You to Choose from

-- 1st class carriage: regular carriage fare + 530 yen
+- Relax carriage: regular carriage fare + 530 yen

 - Regular/open type carriage: if it isn’t rainy, then we would probably just settle with this as there are no windows/barriers between you and the fresh air in the scenic gorge